 Modern Cross Stitch Renaissance

 The modern cross stitch has seen a big comeback, especially in the 1960s and 1980s.
 These times brought new life to the craft, adding modern themes and more materials and patterns.
-This led to the creation of special cross stitch kits and the rise of stamped cross stitch in today’s designs.
+This led to the creation of special crossstitching kits and the rise of stamped crossstitching in today’s designs.

 The Resurgence in the 1960s and 1980s

 In the 1960s, cross stitch became a popular hobby again.
 This era brought back traditional patterns and added new ones.
-The 1980s made cross stitch even more popular, thanks to more resources and patterns.
+The 1980s made crossstitching even more popular, thanks to more resources and patterns.

 This time was full of different designs and a big interest in personalized kits and stamped cross stitch.
 The shift from old samplers to new patterns was clear during these decades.